United Nations Convention on Rights of Persons with Disabilities

 As an international legal framework, the Convention is able to be referred to by Courts in their decision making, where appropriate.

-New Zealand has not considered whether it will ratify the Optional Protocol to the Convention.
+New Zealand has begun the domestic treaty examination process with a view to acceding to the Optional Protocol to the Convention.

 First review of implementation (2014)

-In September 2014, the UN reviews New Zealand's Convention implementation.
-The Office for Disability Issues is coordinating the Government's preparation for the review and working closely with Disabled People's Organisations.
+In September 2014, the UN reviewed New Zealand's Convention implementation.
+The Office for Disability Issues coordinated the Government's involvement with the review.

 New Zealand first report on implementing the UN Convention (March 2011)